I think you'll agree with me when I say that Elephant is probably one of the biggest and strongest animals on our planet.

 Elephant Spiritual Meaning

-There are several exciting facts about these animals, amongst that are numerous reasons why individuals have been thinking of them as sacred, special, and god-like beings, with great spiritual and symbolical importance.
+There are several exciting facts about these animals, amongst those are numerous reasons why individuals have been thinking of them as sacred, special, and god-like beings, with great spiritual and symbolical importance.

 They appear in many old and famous legends.